oplS17projects/Sheet-Music-Editor/MATTHEW_DIBELLO.md

                            (get-staves score))))
 ```

-This procedure changes the key signature of a staff (or rather builds a new score with one staff modified).
+This procedure changes the key signature of a staff (or rather builds a new score with one staff's key signature modified).
 In this instance, I am iterating through the staves of the score and want to change the key signature of one of them.
 Because the only information I have about the staff is its index, indexed-map allows me to write a modifying procedure (the lambda expression above) that only applies itself to the staff of the correct index.

 Now on to indexed-filter: